Kiko-Climent/sci-fi-project/README.md

   - Quote in the _Footer_ taken from _"Star Wars"_

   - The idea of the _Score Box_ in the _Game Page_ was taken from the _"Love Maths Project"_ from Code Institute.

+  - The steps to follow for deployment were taken from the _"Love Maths Project"_ from Code Institute.

 ### Media
   - Concerning the pictures, they were taking from different resources: